 Cooking Use

-Sunflower oil’s high smoke point (about 230°C) makes it popular for deep-frying and roasting.
-However, its potential health risks should be taken into account.
+Sunflower oil has a high smoke point (about 230°C), which makes it suitable for deep-frying and roasting.
+However, its health risks outweigh its affordability and utility.

 Cost